Applied Part 6. Selection of Shadow Specifications

 Artifacts and Readiness Criteria

-| Local auction run from book2/examples/shadow-auction | smoke-pass; results are reproducible with identical weights and data | | One winner | has source_ref, score, and review deadline; winner does not expand the formal SDD contract and does not masquerade as a requirement | | One rejected candidate | in quarantine with explicit reason (e.g., high_false_escalation) | | Short block for QWEN.md or Shadow notes section in capstone/README.md | few-shot example has a narrow applicability condition |
+| Local auction run from book2/examples/shadow-auction | smoke-pass; results are reproducible with the same weights and data | | One winner | has source_ref, score, and review period; the winner does not expand the formal SDD contract and does not masquerade as a requirement | | One rejected candidate | in quarantine with an explicit reason (for example, high_false_escalation) | | Short block for QWEN.md or Shadow notes section in capstone/README.md | the few-shot example has a narrow applicability condition |

 The full track adds .specify/memory/shadow-candidates.yaml in context → signal → effect format, .specify/memory/shadow-scorebook.json with formula and weights, .specify/memory/shadow-auction.json with winner/disputed/rejected decisions, and a versioned few-shot block or quarantine record.
-Consider it ready if every shadow specification has source_ref, scope, risk, and next_review, the score is reproducibly calculated (without manual recalculation), and candidates are reviewed when weights, budget, or incident class change.
+Consider it ready if every shadow specification has source_ref, scope, risk, and next_review, the score is computed reproducibly (without manual recalculation), and candidates are reviewed when weights, budget, or incident class change.

 Practice

-1. Run the auction on educational data: cd book2/examples/shadow-auction && python3 scripts/score.py --candidates candidates/candidates.yaml --incidents data/incidents.jsonl --weights 0.5,0.3,0.2,0.4 --out out/scorebook.json. *Expected: diff -u outputs/scorebook.example.json out/scorebook.json yields 0 lines; among scores there is at least one candidate with score >= 0.70 and at least one with score < 0.40.*
+cd book2/examples/shadow-auction && python3 scripts/score.py --candidates candidates/candidates.yaml --incidents data/incidents.jsonl --weights 0.5,0.3,0.2,0.4 --out out/scorebook.json. *Expectation:diff -u outputs/scorebook.example.json out/scorebook.jsongives 0 lines; among the scores there is at least one candidate withscore >= 0.70and at least one withscore < 0.40.* - On the same

-2. On the same scorebook.json, run python3 scripts/decide.py --scorebook out/scorebook.json --budget-tokens 2000 --keep-threshold 0.70 --reject-threshold 0.40 --out-auction out/auction.json --out-quarantine out/quarantine.json. *Expected: out/auction.json and out/quarantine.json match the references in outputs/; in out/quarantine.json at least one record with explicit reason and return_condition.*
+scorebook.json, runpython3 scripts/decide.py --scorebook out/scorebook.json --budget-tokens 2000 --keep-threshold 0.70 --reject-threshold 0.40 --out-auction out/auction.json --out-quarantine out/quarantine.json. *Expectation:out/auction.jsonandout/quarantine.jsonmatch the references inoutputs/;out/quarantine.jsonhas at least one entry with explicitreasonandreturn_condition.* - Change the false escalation penalty weight from

 Review Questions

-2. Why must a few-shot example in QWEN.md have a review deadline?
+- Why should a few-shot example in